-As part of the 2018 Lichfield Festival, The Stephen Sondheim Society, with award-winning Musical Director Jason Carr, will be presenting a new cabaret/revue celebrating the extraordinary women in the shows of Stephen Sondheim and his collaborators.
+As part of the 2018 Lichfield Festival, The Stephen Sondheim Society, with award-winning Musical Director Jason Carr, presented a new cabaret/revue celebrating the extraordinary women in the shows of Stephen Sondheim and his collaborators.

 "We're blessed with this incredible line up, too – Jason Carr as Musical Director, three extraordinary women in the shape of Beverley Klein, Charlotte Page and Corrine Priest, and one extra ordinary man: Nigel Richards."
 [Click names for full bios]

 On offer was a selection of Sondheim's most popular numbers, from "Broadway Baby" to "Ladies Who Lunch", "Losing My Mind" to "Move On" and of course the title song, "Send in the Clowns".

 Meet the performers